-Hi!
-My name is Richard Meadows.
+Hi.
+I’m Richard.
 I started this blog to document my experiments, and help others who are interested in taking a few steps off the beaten path.

 Most people follow along through my email newsletter.
 I try to write high-quality posts, which means you’ll only hear from me once or twice a month (three times if I’m on fire).